Tips

 • What are the best hotels in Harlem?

-One of the most popular hotels in Harlem is Aloft Harlem, which has been reviewed by 578 users and currently has a rating of 7.7/10.
-Other top-rated locations include The Central Park North and The Harlem Getaway, which have received 7.3/10 and 8.2/10 ratings from our users, respectively.
+One of the most popular hotels in Harlem is Renaissance New York Harlem Hotel, which has been reviewed by 553 users and currently has a rating of 8.2/10.
+Other top-rated locations include Aloft Harlem and The Central Park North, which have received 7.7/10 and 7.3/10 ratings from our users, respectively.

 • What is a good hotel near Times Square?